 1. Classroom activities for IELTS Speaking

 This blog post includes three downloadable lesson plans for using Road to IELTS in class to prepare students for the IELTS Speaking test.
-And you can click on the links at the bottom of the post to see:
+You can also see posts about:

 2. IELTS blog for teachers and test takers

-Useful for teachers who are new to IELTS and for all candidates who are serious about developing their test preparation strategies.
-Recent posts include:
+Useful posts for teachers who are new to IELTS and for all candidates who are serious about developing their test preparation strategies:

 Eyad Darras explains how students can use podcasts, YouTube and TED talks to improve their IELTS Speaking score.